 I didn’t alter this recipe any like I usually do (haha).
-It really doesn’t need and tweaking.
+It really doesn’t need any tweaking.
 The only thing that I did differently was that I placed the cubed potatoes in a mixing bowl, put all of the ingredients on top of them and mixed it with a spoon before spreading them on the baking sheet.

-2 sweet potatoes (cubed)
+- 2 sweet potatoes (cubed)

-2 tsp. minced garlic
+- 2 tsp. minced garlic

-1 TB. olive oil
+- 1 TB. olive oil

-2 TB butter (melted)
+- 2 TB butter (melted)

-4 TB grated Parmesan Cheese
+- 4 TB grated Parmesan Cheese

-1/2 tsp. garlic salt
+- 1/2 tsp. garlic salt

 - 1/2 tsp.
 Italian seasoning

-dried parsley (optional)
+- dried parsley (optional)

-Preheat oven to 400° F.
+- Preheat oven to 400° F.

-Cube sweet potatoes into 1-inch cubes
+- Cube sweet potatoes into 1-inch cubes

-Place aluminum foil on a cookie sheet and lightly spray
+- Place aluminum foil on a cookie sheet and lightly spray

-Bake for 18-22 minutes
+- Bake for 18-22 minutes

 - Serve warm and sprinkle with dried parsley if desired